 SaaS-based PKI services offer organizations the option to outsource their PKI infrastructure to a trusted third-party provider, rather than maintaining it in-house.
 By leveraging a SaaS-based service, organizations benefit from faster deployment, reduced total cost of ownership, and enhanced operational efficiency.
 Unlike traditional in-house PKI setups, SaaS-based PKI eliminates the disadvantages associated with self-managed infrastructure.
 It provides a streamlined and cost-effective solution for organizations seeking secure and reliable certificate management.

-The primary benefits of a managed PKI solution are the following:
+The primary benefits of a modern, SaaS-based PKI solution, and why organizations are seeking them out, are the following:

 1. Speed to market and scalability

-One of the major advantages of a managed PKI solution over an in-house model is how much quicker and more cost effectively you can begin implementing digital certificate and machine identity provisioning.
-A managed PKI service provides scalable identity provisioning that can be increased or reduced on demand.
+One significant benefit of opting for a SaaS-based PKI solution instead of an in-house model is the significantly faster and more cost-efficient initiation of digital certificate and machine identity provisioning.
+A SaaS-based PKI service offers flexible identity provisioning that can be easily scaled up or down as needed.